Nachtblut

-Nachtblut ("night blood" in German) is a German gothic metal band formed in Osnabrück in 2005.
+Nachtblut ("night blood" in German) is a German gothic/melodic black metal band formed in Osnabrück in 2005.
 They signed a deal with Napalm Records for their third album.
 In 2013 they performed during Wacken Open Air and Summer Breeze Open Air.
 In 2014, 2017, and 2022 Nachtblut lined up Wave-Gotik-Treffen festival in Leipzig.
-To date, Nachtblut has released six studio albums.
+To date, Nachtblut has released seven studio albums.

-In October 2020 Nachtblut released their sixth album called Vanitas.
-Vanitas had 500 special edition wooden boxes with playing Cards, leather wrist band, a Satanic certificate in addition to the album itself.
+In October 2020 Nachtblut released their sixth album called Vanitas; a special edition of the album saw the CD come in wooden box that also featured playing cards, a leather wrist band, and a Satanic certificate, and was limited to 500 copies.